Open Mic Guidelines

 The pandemic has prompted us to transition into a virtual world to link to each other and an audience.
 We extend a warm invitation to tellers to use our open mic guidelines and submit a story in video format to post on our YouTube channel or link from our Facebook and Website.
 The Guild is a warm, welcoming community of tellers and listeners, ideal for new tellers to test their wings.
 We're keen to spread the art of storytelling and invite tellers of all levels to submit a story.
 We encourage you to contact us and chat.

 GGS has a few guidelines to use the open mic.

-- We tell stories.
-We do not read them or recite them from memory.
+- We TELL stories.
+We do not read them.
 (See Telling Tips)

-- Sometimes we enjoy humourous stories, but it is not a comedy club.
+- We enjoy a story with humour, but GGS is not a comedy club.

 - Sometimes we recite poems, but we are not a poetry group.

-- We have members who are experienced storytelling workshop leaders and mentors.
+- We have members who are experienced storytellers, workshop leaders, and mentors.
 They are delighted to offer one-on-one tutoring or group workshops.
+Email us.

-- Most importantly, we love the stories we tell, and want you to love them too.
+- Most importantly, we love the stories we tell and want you to love yours too.